ada-discovery/ada-app/Installation_Linux.md

 ### 2. **Mongo** DB

 * Install MongoDB (4.0.10)
-(Note that Ada is compatible with *any* 3.2, 3.4, 3.6, and 4.0 relaease of Mongo in case you fail to install the recommended version)
+(Note that Ada is compatible with *any* 3.2, 3.4, 3.6, and 4.0 release of Mongo in case you fail to install the recommended version)
 (Also if you want to use a non-Ubuntu Linux distribution check the supported platforms/OS [here](https://docs.mongodb.com/manual/installation/#supported-platforms]))

 ```sh